young home care worker in uniform accompanying an elderly person

 Diverse Companionship Service Options

-The world of companionship services is broad and flexible, with options designed to fit different needs, budgets, and lifestyles.
+The world of companionship is broad and flexible, with options designed to fit different needs, budgets, and lifestyles.
 From daily in-home visits to innovative digital tools, there’s a solution for everyone.

 Home-Based Companion Care

+This is the most traditional form of companionship, where a caregiver visits a senior in their own home.
 The cost for this type of care varies, but the 2024 Cost of Care Survey from Genworth provides a helpful benchmark.
-It found that the national median cost for homemaker services (which includes companionship and help with errands) is around $75,504 per year.
-This investment provides invaluable support for daily tasks like meal prep, laundry, and light housekeeping, allowing seniors to age in place safely and comfortably.
+It found that the national median cost for homemaker services is around $75,504 per year.
+This investment provides invaluable support for daily tasks like meal prep, laundry, and light housekeeping.

 Community Program Participation